Smoke roasting chicken wings on your pellet grill is an amazing, delicious and simple way to create a perfect pile of awesome treats.

 Before we start winging it — let’s spend a minute looking at the term smoke roasting.
-Wiki describes smoke roasting as any process that has the attributes of both roasting and smoking.
-Roasting is described as a cooking method that uses dry heat where hot air envelops the food, cooking it evenly on all sides with temperatures of at least 300 °F. The smoking descriptions are all over the map but for the sake of this discussion let’s just say that smoking involves food cooking over smoldering material at a lower temperature than roasting.
-Let just give this a number: Say 200° to 300°F.
+Wikipedia describes smoke roasting as any process that has the attributes of both roasting and smoking.
+Roasting is described as a cooking method that uses dry heat where hot air envelops the food, cooking it evenly on all sides with temperatures of at least 300 degrees.

 **Affiliate links have been used in this post, which means I could make a small commission if any products are purchased.
 I only recommend products that I personally use and endorse.
 (Robyn)

 Subscribe To Our Newsletter